songify-rocks/Songify/docs/releases/beta_update.md

 - **Explicit songs** — if “block all explicit” is on, you can allow specific **user levels** (VIP, mods, …) to request them anyway.
 - **Minimum messages between song announcements** — auto-announce waits until chat has had N messages, so quiet chats are not spammed.
 - Spotify short links: **`spotify.link`** and **`open.spotify.com/s/`** both work for requests.
+- **Ignored chat users** — editable list instead of a hidden bot filter.
+Add Nightbot-style bots, extra bots, or even yourself.
+- Commands **rebind after a config load or import**, so imported triggers actually apply without restarting.

 Commands you already used (`!ssr`, `!song`, `!skip`, `!voteskip`, `!queue`, …) are unchanged.
 Triggers and responses still live under Bot commands / Bot responses.

+### Cloud settings (Premium)

+- Cloud save/restore now keeps **revisions**.
+When you restore, you can pick an older snapshot.
+- Config has a **schema version**.
+If a cloud revision is newer than this build, restore is blocked until you update Songify.
+- Import preview is clearer about permission changes before you apply.

 ### Songify Premium (optional)